Have you noticed lesions or crusty blisters on your cat? If you have, chances are…

 What is a Flea Infestation?

-Fleas are tiny parasites that survive by consuming the blood of their host.
+Fleas are tiny parasitic insects that survive by consuming the blood of their host.
 Gross right?
 Just hearing the word “flea” can make you itch.
 Truthfully, there are many reasons why your cat may itch, it can stem from cat anxiety to fleas and more.
 So, how can you tell if the scratch is from a flea infestation or something else?
 You need to look for signs of course.

 What are the Signs of a Flea Infestation?